Pyprohly/redditwarp/docs/source/getting-started/authorization.rst

    subm = next(client.p.front.pull.hot(amount=1))
    print("r/{0.subreddit.name} | {0.id36}+ ^{0.score} | {0.title!r:.80}".format(subm))

-It is recommended you obtain your own OAuth2 credentials so that you can authorise on your own behalf for programs such as bots and big data scrapers.
+It is recommended you obtain OAuth2 credentials so you can authorize on your own behalf.

 Client credentials
 ------------------